Fart Lover Supreme - Donald Rump - E-Book

 “NOOO!!!!!”
 Kimberly screeched.

-Murray promptly found himself flying through the air and dinged the side of head against an empty table.
+Murray promptly found himself flying out of his chair, and dinged the side of head against a table.
 Now hungry, hard-up and frazzled, he wasn’t sure how to react.
 “Are you fucking serious?”
 He got to his feet and tried to shake off the stars buzzing around his head.
 “You could at least save me a taco since I paid for all of it.”

 “Give me that!”
-He just missed the bean burrito and came away with the wrapper.
+He missed the bean burrito by a millimeter and came away with the wrapper.

 To that, Kimberly chewed fast and swallowed.
 “Don’t get me started.”